appuio/seiso/README.md

 ## General

 The image cleanup client is used to clean up Docker images in a Docker Registry when they are tagged using git SHA.
+The cleaning is done either using git commit hashes or tags.
+Defaults to hashes otherwise ```-t``` flag should be used.

 This helps to save space because obsolete images are being removed from the registry.